AmiralPatate/FM23Data/README.md

 - NA: Naturally aspirated
 - T: Turbo
 - TT: Twin-turbo
-- DSC: Supercharged (positive displacement or centrifugal)
+- DSC or PDS: Positive Displacement Supercharger
+- CS: Centrifugal Supercharger
 - T4: Quad-turbo (does not appear in-game, used for Bugatti W16 engines)
 - EV: Electric / other not applicable